 Post World War Two

-Company began to grant franchises across Australia.
+By 1950 the post-war economy had stabilised, and The Coca-Cola Company began to grant franchises across Australia.
 At one stage,

-was bottled in 30 different locations throughout Australia from small, single-town bottler serviced country towns such as Inverell and Cairns, to large conglomerate bottlers spanning regional areas.
+Coca-Cola was bottled in 30 different locations throughout Australia from small, single-town bottler serviced country towns such as Inverell and Cairns, to large conglomerate bottlers spanning regional areas.
 Ultimately these bottling companies and franchise territories where consolidated into the single territory held by

-teas and flavoured milk.
+Today Coca-Cola Australia together with its bottling partner, Coca-Cola Amatil offer more than 240 products including regular and low kilojoule soft drinks as well as waters, sports drinks, energy drinks, teas and flavoured milk.
 Its leading brands include Coca-Cola, Diet Coke, Coca-Cola Zero, Sprite, Powerade, Goulburn Valley and Pump to name a few.